Human rights in Turkmenistan: Freedom of expression

 It has been reported that journalists have been harassed by the government; some have been kept in prison and prosecuted with false accusations and unfair trials.
 Journalists frequently receive death threats.
-Activist Sazak Durdymuradov was detained in 2005 for collaborating with a French TV channel for a report on Turkmenistan.
+Activist Sazak Durdymyradow was detained in 2005 for collaborating with a French TV channel for a report on Turkmenistan.
 He was sentenced to eight years in jail under the accusation of "illegal acquisition, possession or sale of ammunition or firearms".
 Amnesty International considers the accusations to be forged.

-In 2006, Turkmen Helsinki Foundation for Human Rights activists Annakurban Amanklychev and Sapardurdy Khadzhiev were arrested by Turkmen security forces on espionage charges, later changed to illegal firearm charges.
+In 2006, Turkmen Helsinki Foundation for Human Rights activists Annagurban Amangylyjow and Sapardurdy Hajyýew were arrested by Turkmen security forces on espionage charges, later changed to illegal firearm charges.
 Amnesty International considers them prisoners of conscience and named them a 2011 "priority case."
 Front Line, Reporters Without Borders, and Human Rights Watch have all described the charges as fabricated.
 On 11 December 2010, the United Nations Working Group on Arbitrary Detention also called for their immediate release, stating that their detention was a violation of international law.

 The freelance journalists collaborating with international media are being closely watched by the state's security departments.
 Correspondents for Radio Free Europe are under constant harassment and risk their life and liberty.
-On April 18, 2008, freelance journalist Sona Chuli Kuli was interrogated for several days under physiological pressure and forced to sign a statement agreeing not to collaborate with the international media.
+On April 18, 2008, freelance journalist Sona Chuli-Kuli was interrogated for several days under physiological pressure and forced to sign a statement agreeing not to collaborate with the international media.
+In 2015, from 7 July until 19 May 2018, freelance journalist Saparmämmet Nepesgulyýew served a sentence on drug charges that human rights groups claim were fabricated in retaliation for his government critical reporting.